A Chef Traces the Start of Her Career to Her Mother’s Childhood

 Jenny is my dad’s mother.
 My mom doesn’t like her.

 Jenny had five sons, and all five sons had wives.
 After my grandfather George died, Jenny couch-surfed, which created drama in her children’s lives.
 Her daughters-in-law, all five of them, told one another of Jenny’s mussings, about what she thought of the others.
 They gossiped, but she was mean to them.
 They felt it was within their rights to let each other know her thoughts.
-Combined, the wives were like The Witches of Eastwick.
-Then Jenny ended up in a tiny apartment in Hobart, Indiana.
+Combined, the wives were like

 My mom says I was an accident.
 She says we were all accidents.
 The first three accidents were all within four years.
 I came 13 years after the last one.
 She says she found out she was pregnant with me after a night of heavy drinking, and when the doctor told her, she cried.
 He thought they were tears of joy, because that’s how women were supposed to feel, but hers were more from helplessness, mixed with rage.
 By then, she had already built the case against my father.
 He was neglectful, mean-spirited, weak.
 He did his best to keep her dependent for years.
 He also made certain that she wouldn’t think much of herself.
 She took care of her daughters.
 She cleaned the house.
 She polished the silver.
 She ironed sheets, babies’ socks, and underwear.
 She landscaped the yard, mowed the grass, watered the gardens, fed the horses, pulled the weeds, canned fruits and vegetables, saved seeds, and most importantly, she cooked.
 If she could, and she found ways, she drank to numb herself.
 Just a little, just enough to quiet things down.